8 Things Google Doesn’t Like & How to Avoid Them as a Blogger

 Before we start today's topic about “things Google doesn't like and how to avoid them as a blogger,” let's first understand why we need to care about Google.
-The constant evolution of Google’s algorithms requires continuous optimization of web pages, a job that shouldn’t stop at choosing the right keywords.

 Google constantly changes its search algorithm, and keeping up with the latest updates can be challenging.
-However, you can do a few things mentioned below to ensure high as possible:
+However, you can do a few things mentioned below to ensure as high as possible:

 Following these tips lets you keep your rankings up-to-date and ensure your website is visible to potential customers.